Distortion Bounds for Source Broadcast Problems: Source Broadcast

 and

-The outer bound $\mathcal{R}_{1}^{\prime(o)}$ is as tight as if not tighter than that given by Khezeli \emph{et al. }in \cite[Thm.
-1]{Khezeli}.
-This is because the outer bound in \cite[Lem 1]{Khezeli} is just $\mathcal{R}_{1}^{\prime(o)}$ with $\mathcal{A}_{i}$ restricted to be an element (not a subset) of $\left[1:2\right]$.
-In addition, note that introducing nondegenerate auxiliary random variable(s) in the outer bounds $\mathcal{R}_{1}^{(o)},\mathcal{R}_{1}^{\prime(o)}$ and $\mathcal{R}_{2}^{(o)}$ are not trivial in general.
-The necessity of introducing nondegenerate variable(s) for $\mathcal{R}_{1}^{(o)}$ and $\mathcal{R}_{1}^{\prime(o)}$ can be concluded from some special cases, e.g., source broadcast over degraded channel, quadratic Gaussian source broadcast or Hamming binary source broadcast (see the details in the subsequent three subsections).
-To show the necessity of introducing nondegenerate variable for $\mathcal{R}_{2}^{(o)}$, we only consider the first three inequalities on mutual information in $\mathcal{R}_{2}^{(o)}$.
+Note that the outer bounds $\mathcal{D}_{1}^{(o)}$ and $\mathcal{D}_{2}^{(o)}$ are not trivial in general.
+The necessity of introducing nondegenerate variable(s) for $\mathcal{D}_{1}^{(o)}$ can be concluded from some special cases, e.g., source broadcast over a degraded channel, quadratic Gaussian source broadcast, or Hamming binary source broadcast (see the details in the subsequent three subsections).
+To show the necessity of introducing a nondegenerate variable for $\mathcal{D}_{2}^{(o)}$, we consider the first three inequalities on mutual information in $\mathcal{D}_{2}^{(o)}$.
 Next we show that the necessary conditions

-with nondegenerate $U$ results in a tighter bound than that with degenerate $U$ (for the latter case, the necessary conditions reduce to the trivial bound).
+with a nondegenerate $U$ results in a tighter bound than that with a degenerate $U$ (for the latter case, the necessary conditions reduce to the single-user bound).